Ehsan Alikhani

-Ehsan Alikhani (احسان علیخانی; born 6 November 1982, in Tehran) is an Iranian producer, television presenter, director, and assistant director.
+Ehsan Alikhani (احسان علیخانی; born 6 November 1982, in Tehran) is an Iranian producer, television presenter, and director.

 He is a graduate of Business Administration from the University of Tehran.
 The first live program that he worked as a presenter was in 2001.
 He has performed in programs such as The Morning Came, Mah-e Asal, Three Stars, Orange Spring, New Era, and more.
-He first appeared in front of the camera as a presenter on the TV program "Iranian Boys" and after performing "Tide", he became a figure with the Mah-e Asal program.
-He is currently working on television as the director, producer and host of a talent show called New Era, of which two seasons have been made and aired.
+He first appeared in front of the camera as a presenter on the TV program Iranian Boys and after performing Tide, he became a figure with the Mah-e Asal program.
+He is currently working on television as the director, producer and host of a talent show called New Era, of which two seasons have been produced and aired.
 Alikhani has the experience of investing-producing in movies such as No Date, No Signature and The Last Snow, the former was the product of the Jalilvand brothers (Vahid Jalilvand and Ali Jalilvand) and the second was produced by Hassan Mostafavi, production manager of second season of Shahrzad.